gdsbook/book/notebooks/09_spatial_inequality.md

 <!-- #region {"ein.tags": "worksheet-0", "slideshow": {"slide_type": "-"}} -->
 ## Global Inequality

-We begin our examination of inequality by focusing on several global measures of income inequlity.
+We begin our examination of inequality by focusing on several global measures of income inequality.
 Here, "global" means that the measure is concerned with the overall nature of inequality within the income distribution.
 That is, these measures focus on the direct disparity between rich and poor, considering nothing about where the rich and poor live.
 Several classic measures of inequality are available for this purpose.

 In general terms, measures of inequality focus on the dispersion present in an income distribution.
 In the case of regional or spatial inequality, the distributions describe the average or per-capita incomes for spatial units, such as for counties, census tracts, or regions.
 For our US county data, we can visualize the distribution of per capita incomes for the first year in the sample as follows:
 <!-- #endregion -->